Although it may sound out of the ordinary, yurts can be an option for year-round living in Canada!

 Offering both simplicity and sustainability, having a yurt as a seasonal or full-time dwelling is suited to those who want to reside in nature, or need an accessory building on their property.

-Photo Courtesy of Glamping Hub
+Photo Courtesy of Glamping Hub ((the one shown is no longer available)

 You may have already seen yurts, which are commonly used for Glamping in Canada.